 Admission to the school during the school year depends on whether or not there are places available.
 All year groups at the school have 70 places.
-The school will refuse admission above this number as the admission of another child would prejudice the provision of efficient education or the efficient use of resources.
 Applications must be made directly to the school on a form available from the school.
 If there is a vacancy, and there is no child on the relevant continued interest list with a higher priority (according to the over-subscription criteria 1-6 above), a place will be offered.